 Jeffrey Jordan Played College Basketball, Too

-Jeffrey Jordan didn’t possess the same scoring prowess that his younger brother displayed at UCF or his father at North Carolina.
+Jeffrey Michael Jordan didn’t possess the same scoring prowess that his younger brother displayed at UCF or his father at North Carolina.
 Still, he played college basketball.

 Jeffrey rarely started in three seasons with the Fighting Illini and transferred to UCF in 2010 to play alongside his brother Marcus again.
 In 2012, Jeffrey quit the Knights’ team like his brother.